Transferring into a Moorlands College programme from another institution

 - with the College’s Finance Department, regarding financial obligations to the College and the impact of transferal on any student loans, and

 - with the Registry Department, regarding their visa status where relevant.

 If the student decides to transfer to another institution, they should apply to the new institution in accordance with its admissions and credit transfer procedures.
 In such a case, Moorlands follows its Academic Framework 8: Enrolment and Registration relating to student-initiated withdrawal.
 This normally includes conducting an exit interview.
 The College’s Registry Department supports the exiting student by providing relevant transcripts of performance and programme specifications that may be required by the institution applied to.

 Should a student think that a different Moorlands programme is more appropriate to them, they are encouraged to discuss their options with their personal tutor.
 In some cases it is possible to transfer between Moorlands College programmes.
 The personal tutor may involve other staff to help to explain the implications and potential requirements of any transfer.
 This includes the Programme Leader of the new programme, and may include the Finance Department and/or Registry Department regarding financial and visa implications respectively.

-Detailed procedures relating to transferal between Moorlands College programmes are found in the College’s Enrolment and Registration Policy (accessible on the VLE).
+Detailed procedures relating to transferal between Moorlands College programmes are found in the College’s Academic Framework 8: Enrolment and Registration (accessible on the VLE and the website).
 The following points should particularly be borne in mind.